Unsecured personal loans

 Unsecured loans are typically for smaller amounts, usually between £1,000-£25,000, whereas a secured loan can be for up to £100,000 or more.

-Could I get an unsecured loan?
+Can I get an unsecured loan?

 You stand more chance of getting an unsecured personal loan if you:

-- Are on the electoral register Lenders check your identity and may refuse you credit if your name isn't on the register.
+- Are on the electoral register: lenders check your identity and may refuse you credit if your name isn’t on the register.
 Sometimes lenders will accept additional proof of a new address, such as a utility bill, tenancy agreement or mortgage details, if you’ve just moved.

-Find out what loans you’re eligible for without impacting your credit score.Find a loan
+See what loans you’re eligible for without impacting your credit score.Find a loan